 - Be a center for the development of thought and commitment to socially responsible and ethical management.

-Undergraduate programs offered by the Graham School include a bachelor of business administration (BBA) with concentrations in accounting, general business, finance, hospitality management, international business, management and marketing; business minors in business, hospitality management, management and marketing; and certificates in business and accounting.
+Undergraduate programs offered by the Graham School include a bachelor of business administration (BBA) with concentrations in accounting, general business, finance, hospitality management, human resource, Internet and social media marketing, management and marketing; business minors in business, finance, hospitality management, management and marketing; and certificates in business and accounting.
 Adult students may take part in an accelerated bachelor of business administration degree completion program at the Orland Park campus.

-J. Eber, Dean; T. Bewajii; Luis Borges, M. Chishty; A. Chaudhry; J. Cherian; D. Cyze; J. Daniel; L. Earner, Assistant Dean; M. Gavino, Business Student Association Moderator; I. Ghosh; J. Hagen; M. Hinz, Associate Director Graduate Programs; M. Hoque, Economic and Finance Department Chair; J. Hunter; W. Kresse, Director Center for the Study of Fraud; A. Lewis; C. Luczak, Director Center for Service Excellence; H. Mohammadi; H. Novak; F. Rahman; K C Rakow; P. Schwer, Accounting Department Chair; C. Shanabruch; R. Varjavand; K. Watland, Chicago Police Department Program Director, Management Department Chair; R. Weierman, Executive Director of Graduate Programs; L. Williams; N. Younkin, Marketing Department Chair
+J. Eber, Dean; D. Akinlade; T. Bewajii; M. Chishty; J. Cherian; D. Cyze; J. Daniel; L. Earner, Assistant Dean; M. Gavino; I. Ghosh; J. Hagen; M. Hoque, Economic and Finance Department Chair; J. Hunter; W. Kresse, Director Center for the Study of Fraud; J. Lambert; A. Lewis; C. Luczak, Director Center for Service Excellence and Marketing Department Chair; H. Mohammadi; H. Novak; F. Rahman; K C Rakow; D. Rapacz, Executive Director of Graduate Programs; P. Schwer, Accounting Department Chair; C. Shanabruch; R. Varjavand; S. Wang; K. Watland, Chicago Police Department Program Director, Management Department Chair; T. Wogan, Associate Director of Graduate Programs; N. Younkin.

 Study Abroad and Exchange Programs